Skip to main content

 Build Output DirectoryOutput directory after build completion./distYes

-Deployment PathPath to deploy to server, default is root path // or /appNo
+Deployment PathPath to deploy to the server, defaults to root path // or /appNo

 Configuration Notes